-HOW UTAH FAMILIES REALLY FEEL ABOUT FULL-DAY KINDERGARTEN
+HOW UTAH FAMILIES REALLY FEEL ABOUT OPTIONAL FULL-DAY KINDERGARTEN

 The poll, conducted for the Deseret News and the University of Utah's Hinckley Institute of Politics, revealed that nearly 3/4ths of Utahns (72% of those surveyed) support a FDK option for families.
 Only 16% were opposed.